Conference Themes & Topics

 • Civic engagement and net-zero

-• Collaboration for innovation
+• Collaboration for innovative urban solutions

 Abstracts addressing the relationships between sustainable and resilient business and aspects of evolving cities.
 Including, but not limited to, the following: